CAPE COD MUSEUMS

-Cotuit, MA 02635
+Cotuit, Massachusetts 02635

-The Cahoon Museum is open six days a week, Tuesday through Saturday from 10:00am to 4:00pm and on Sunday from 1:00pm to 4:00pm.
-Admission is $10 general, $8 for students and seniors and students, and free for museum members and children under 12.
-Group tours are available by appointment.
+Open Tuesday – Saturday from 10:00am – 4:00pm and on Sunday from 1:00pm to 4:00pm.
+Admission: $10 general; $8 students and seniors; free for Museum members, NARM members, and children under 12.

 Did you know?